domin92/WSim/README.md

 ## TO-DO

 Now
-- Fix gravity - weird things happen
+- Fix artifacts - weird things happen
+- Fix appearing water - in -> out sum not equal
 - Fix walls on more than one node
 - Level set physics
 - Level set rendering